-Uprivers is the story of two women fighting for what they love; their homeland and way of life.
-With the issue of rampant Transboundary mining in the background, these two portraits of indigenous women on either side of the Alaskan / British Colombian border draw a compelling, emotional argument for why our two nations should work together to protect our shared rivers.
+Uprivers is the story of two women fighting for what they love: their homeland and way of life.
+In the context of rampant transboundary mining, the stories of two indigenous women on either side of the Alaska / British Columbia border make a compelling, emotional argument for why our two nations should work together to protect our shared rivers.

-KetchikanKetchikan, Alaska is a remote fishing town bordering the Misty Fjords National Monument, a pristine 2 million acre wilderness that supports thriving fisheries and traditional uses.
-But across the imaginary line which separates the U.S. from Canada, at the headwaters of the Unuk River, one of the worlds largest mountain-top-removal mines, KSM, is being developed by the same industry that developed and managed the Mt.
-Polley Mine.
-Here, Tlingit activist Carrie James works to prevent history from repeating itself on the Unuk.
+Across the imaginary line which separates the U.S. from Canada, the KSM mine, one of the world's largest mountaintop-removal mines, is being developed by the same industry that managed the failed Mount Polley Mine.
+Here, at the headwaters of the Unuk River, Tlingit activist Carrie James works to prevent history from repeating itself.

 The Uprivers team believes that storytelling through film is just one piece of a much larger process.
 The film and its protagonists have been a catalyst for new relationships, community building, and resistance relating to the issue of transboundary mining.
 We have been privileged to be a part of that process.